Andre Ethier: Early life

-Family background

-Andre Ethier was born on April 10, 1982, in Phoenix.
-Ethier attended St. Mary's High School (Phoenix, Arizona).
-He is one of seven children born to Byron Ethier and Priscilla Ethier.
-He has three brothers – Adam, Devon and Steven, and three sisters – Catherine, Belinda and Shaye.
-His father Byron comes from a mixed background of French Canadian and Cherokee cultures and his mother Priscilla is Mexican American.
+Andre Everett Ethier was born on April 10, 1982, in Phoenix, Arizona.
+Ethier attended St Mary's High School in Phoenix in Phoenix.

 His grandfather, Pierre "Pete" Ethier, played professional minor league baseball, reaching as high as the AAA level.
 Andre Ethier's father, Byron Ethier, was also a baseball player and was coached under legend Gary Ward at Yavapai JC; he went as far as winning a JC national title while playing there.
 One of his three brothers, Devon, also played baseball at Gateway Community College and was drafted by the Dodgers in the 32nd round of the 2010 MLB draft.

-Amateur career

-Junior college career
+College career

 Ethier transferred to Chandler-Gilbert Community College after playing with Arizona State University in the fall of 2000.
 The coaching staff at ASU told him that they thought he did not have Division I talent, and that he would do better to play junior college ball.
 At CGCC, Ethier batted .468 and accumulated 94 hits, 32 of which were doubles.
 He was named team MVP.
 During the summer of 2001, he played with the Keene Swamp Bats in the New England Collegiate Baseball League.
 In 2010, Ethier was inducted into the NECBL Hall of Fame.

-Arizona State

 Ethier re-enrolled at ASU in the fall of 2001 and played there until the end of his junior year in 2003 with an ASU career batting average of .371, 113 runs, 27 doubles, 7 triples, 14 home runs and 118 runs batted in.
 His collegiate career ended in the midst of a 23-game hitting streak.
 He was a two-time Pacific-10 Conference All-Star in 2002–03.

 While at ASU he was a teammate and good friends with Dustin Pedroia and Ian Kinsler.

-Rochester Honkers

 During the summer of 2002, Ethier played with the Rochester Honkers of the Northwoods League, a summer collegiate baseball leagues.
 Ethier led the team with 34 RBIs and won a Silver Glove for his play in right field.